Vendeis/GitHub-API/README.md

 The application exposes 2 endpoints:<br/>

-/list/{username} - returns a list of all repositories, alongside their stargazer count, for a given GitHub user.
+/list/{username} - returns a list of all repositories, alongside their stargazer count, for a given GitHub user.<br/>
 /rating/{username} - returns a sum of stargazers from all repositories of a given GitHub user.

 **IMPORTANT NOTE**<br/>